Gran Premio della Lotteria

 - Surtees TS15 (Bob Salisbury): New to Bob Gerard Racing and raced by Bob Salisbury in F2 and in Formula Atlantic.
 Subsequent history unknown, but according to researcher David McKinney, chassis 06 and chassis 07 were with Tony Collinson in 1990, chassis 07 having a twin cam motor at that point.
 Chassis 07 passed to Gerry Wainwright who raced it from 1995 to 1997, then to John Elliott in 1999.
 Raced by Elliott in the HSCC Derek Bell Trophy in 2001, and in historic F2 in 2003.
 Mark Griffiths raced this car in 2006, and it then reappeared raced by Crispian Besley in 2011 and 2012.

 - Brabham BT40 (Gabriele Serblin): Run by Motor Racing Developments as a second works car in Formula 2 in 1973, driven at first by Andrea de Adamich, and entered by FINA Racing Team.
-Later raced by Gabriele Serblin and Rolf Stommelen.
+Raced later in the season by Gabriele Serblin and Rolf Stommelen.
 Sold to Tom O'Leary (Dalkey, County Dublin, Ireland) for Irish Formula Atlantic in 1974.
 Retained by O'Leary for 1975, 1976 and 1977, then acquired by Gerry Kinnane in part-exchange for a Chevron B29 sold to O'Leary, and entered for John Ledlie, Ivor Greenwood and Derek Shortall in 1978.
 Next seen with Chris Charlett in Trinidad in 1981 and 1982.
 Returned to the UK by 2001, when it was restored by Cooper Motorsports and raced by Steve Parrott in the HSCC Derek Bell Trophy.
-Sold to Tim Kuchel (Australia) in 2006.
+Sold to Tim Kuchel (Australia) in 2006 and raced in Australian historic racing.
+Kuchel died in December 2019, and the car was sold by his family to Wayne Groeger (Fairhaven, Victoria, Australia) in December 2020.

 - Surtees TS10 (Romano Martini ("Shangri-Là")): New for Andrea de Adamich to race as a FINA Team Surtees entry in the 1972 F2 series, first appearing at the Pau GP in early May.
 De Adamich had driven for Surtees in F5000 in 1969, and returned to the team after two years leading Alfa Romeo's efforts to introduce their V8 engine into Formula 1.
 Like his Formula 1 Surtees TS9B, the Italian's TS10 was red and white with FINA logos.
 He drove the F2 car when his F1 commitments allowed, with a best result of fourth at Imola.
 The car was sold for 1973 to Romano Martini who raced as "Shangri-Là", and was used by him in F2 and in Italian hill climbs during 1973, entered by Etienne Aigner.
 The car reappeared in 1974 as an Etienne Aigner entry on loan to Helmut Koinigg at Hockenheim in April.
 Then sold to Hans Deffland (Munich, Bavaria, West Germany) in May 1974, and used by him in hillclimbs plus the F2 race at Hockenheim in September 1974.
 Then to Gerhard Donnerer (Marxzell, Karlsruhe, Baden-Württemberg) in January 1975, and used in hill climbs in 1975 and 1976, and then to Jürgen Zimmerman (Schwieberdingen, Baden-Württemberg) in August 1978.
 It was later sold to a Mr. Studer in Switzerland who did not race it, and was sold by him to Mario Colombo (Rapperswil, Switzerland) in 1983.
 Mario had the car restored by Wittwer Partner Motorsport in Diepoldsau, Switzerland, and then had it fixed to the wall of his flat, where it remained until June 2019, when it was bought by Dean Forward, and shipped back to England.